← Back to Community

 • Wall ball under fatigue: comfortable

 His goal: 90 minutes flat, men's open.
 That meant roughly 5:00 minute per kilometer running splits across eight 1K runs, plus station times under 4 minutes each, plus transitions.
+We built the block around closing the running gap, and we told him up front: the deadlift is not the project here.
+The runs are.

 The 12-week prep block